EuroAssembler Index Manual Download Source Macros

 ↑ Interaction with OS

-Requests for service from the operating system is encapsulated in macroinstructions gathered in easource/sys???.htm.
+Requests for service from the operating system are encapsulated in macroinstructions gathered in easource/sys???.htm.
 In Windows version of EuroAssembler it is the source file easource/syswin.htm which imports the following API services from system library kernel32.dll:

-CloseHandle, CreateDirectory, CreateFile, CreateFileMapping, ExitProcess, FileTimeToDosDateTime, FindClose, FindFirstFile, FindNextFile, GetCommandLine, GetEnvironmentVariable, GetLastError, GetModuleFileName, GetModuleFileName, GetModuleHandle, GetSystemInfo, GetSystemTime, GlobalFree, MapViewOfFile, MultiByteToWideChar, SetFilePointer, SystemTimeToFileTime, UnmapViewOfFile, VirtualAlloc, VirtualFree, WriteFile.
+CloseHandle, CreateDirectory, CreateFile, CreateFileMapping, ExitProcess, FileTimeToDosDateTime, FindClose, FindFirstFile, FindNextFile, GetCommandLine, GetEnvironmentVariable, GetLastError, GetModuleFileName, GetModuleHandle, GetSystemInfo, GetSystemTime, GlobalFree, MapViewOfFile, MultiByteToWideChar, SetFilePointer, SystemTimeToFileTime, UnmapViewOfFile, VirtualAlloc, VirtualFree, WriteFile.

 See syswin.htm for their description.